divyawork/Divya_frappy/README.md

-# Fappy Bird Becomes Super Star
+# Fappy Bird Becomes Vivek
-Frappy Super Star
+Frappy Vivek
 Press SPACEBAR to Start the Game and Keep Going.